AS SEEN ON SHARK TANK!

 For indoor properties, the most important step is to separate out cleaning tasks.

-Brush your surfaces to remove dirt, residual plastics and shavings, and then bag them up; you can use a conventional vacuum cleaner for this, too, either by sweeping and then collecting or by hoovering the entire surface.
+Brush your surfaces to remove dirt, residual plastics and shavings, and then bag them up; you can use a conventional vacuum cleaner for this, too, either by sweeping and then collecting or by vacuming the entire surface.

 Outdoors, it’s a little tricker.
 If your rink is not properly bounded, you can easily end up scattering residue into the natural environment or washing it over during cleaning.